HuanLab/ISFrag/README.md

 ## 2.2 Feature Table Input

-To use a custom featuretable (eg. from MS-DIAL, MZmine2, etc) for `ISFrag` analysis.
+To use a custom feature table (eg. from MS-DIAL, MZmine2, etc) for `ISFrag` analysis.
 In order for `ISFrag` to succesfully read the provided csv file, it must contain only columns in the following order: m/z, retention time, min retention time, max retention time, followed by